Fearless (2020 film)

-Fearless (styled as Fe@rLeSS_) is a 2020 animated science fiction action comedy film directed by Cory Edwards, written by Cory Edwards and John Murphy.
+Fearless (styled as Fe@rLeSS_) is a 2020 American animated science fiction action comedy film directed by Cory Edwards, written by Cory Edwards and John Murphy.
 The film was produced by Vanguard Animation, and was released on Netflix on August 14, 2020.
 Featuring the voices of Gabrielle Union, Jadakiss, Miguel J. Pimentel, Yara Shahidi and Miles Robbins, the story follows two high school seniors as they try to return three babies to the video game they came from after they mysteriously arrive on Earth.
 The film received mixed reviews.

 Plot

 Reid, who goes by the username "Fe@rLeSS_" is a teen video gamer who is an expert at the superhero action-adventure video game Planet Master, and has become the first player to reach the second to last level.
 At this time, the game's protagonist, Captain Darius Lightspeed, reveals he has three children, Kira, Xander, and Titus, all of whom he brought with him.
 In-game, Reid decides to drop them off at a daycare before finding the final level of the game, where Lightspeed attaches an "interplanetary communicator" to one of the babies so the daycare workers can call Lightspeed in case of emergency.
 While in daycare, the game's antagonist and Lightspeed's nemesis, Dr. Arcannis steals the babies and imprisons them on his spaceship in order to steal their superpowers so he can conquer Earth.

 While in captivity, the babies accidentally use their powers to escape, end up walking into an escape pod and launching it.
 This starts the final level, and the game informs Reid that to continue, he must "accept the consequences".
 When Reid does, the pod travels through a wormhole, but he does not notice it send the pod towards Earth in the real world.
 The United States Armed Forces, headed by General Jayne Blazerhatch, detects the aircraft entering American airspace.
 The escape pod ends up crashing behind Reid's home.
 Meanwhile, Melanie, Reid's school partner, arrives at his house to complete a science project together.
 Melanie and Reid are both shocked to discover the babies who have entered the home, and after a debate on what to do, Reid convinces her the babies came from the game, and they agree to take care of them.
 Meanwhile, Arcannis has tracked the babies' whereabouts through the wormhole to Reid's home, prompting the military to mobilize.